Updated on March 23rd, 2023

 Mount Kilimanjaro, Tanzania.
 Barafu Camp to Uhuru Peak & back down to Mweka Gate

 Mount Kilimanjaro had been on my Life List for a while & turning 50 had been my motivation for tackling it sooner rather than later.
 It had so far taken me 6 days of hiking on the Lemosho Route to reach Base Camp at Barafu.
-I had struggled with the altitude & was full of trepidation for how I would cope when it finally came to Summit Night.
+I had struggled with the altitude & was full of trepidation about how I would cope when it finally came to Summit Night.

 The summit of Mount Kilimanjaro is Stella Point & sits at 5756m.
 Technically once you get there you have successfully conquered the mountain.
 However, once you have made it, you can choose to carry on for another hour (on a much gentler incline) to Uhuru Peak.
-This is the official highest point in Africa, the worlds tallest freestanding mountain & 5895m above sea level.
+This is the official highest point in Africa, the world’s tallest freestanding mountain & 5895m above sea level.

 In Part 1 I discussed the first 3 days of the trek, my reasons for choosing the Lemosho Route, the impact altitude can have & my awe at the amazing porters!
 Part 2 covered the next section of my journey tackling the Lava Tower, Barranco Wall, altitude sickness & finally making it to Base Camp.
+If you are planning to take on this epic trek yourself then please also see my Everything you need to know” post which includes the all-important packing list.

 I had read a lot about other people’s experiences on Summit Night.
 My lovely climbing partner Brigit & I had also discussed what we could expect.
 Feeling rough, being physically sick & needing oxygen were all things we were mentally preparing ourselves for.
 Our guide Zaf had also informed us that if the altitude becomes too much we will be told to stop & if we need oxygen, we are not going any further.
 We were hopeful but ready for anything.